 Zoo Med's ReptiSun fluorescent UVB tubes have been popular for years.
 They are available as 2.0 UVB, 5.0 UVB, and 10.0 UVB bulbs.
 For grassland species like star tortoises, the 10.0 bulb is better than the weaker 5.0.

-Many tortoise keepers have switched from the older T-8 tubes to the newer, stronger T-5 UVB tubes, especially in larger enclosures.
+Most tortoise keepers have switched from the old style T-8 tubes to the newer, stronger T-5 UVB tubes, especially in larger enclosures.
 Due to their higher UVB output, T-5 tubes can be installed higher above the tortoise.

-Two brands of the new T-5 HO (high output) UVB tubes for reptiles are available in the US: Zoo Med and Arcadia.
+Two well known brands of the newer T-5 HO (high output) UVB tubes for reptiles are available in the US: Zoo Med and Arcadia.
 These T-5 HO UV tubes will not fit in the old style T-8 fixtures.
 They require T-5 specific fixtures.

 1.)
 Arcadia T-5 tubes (update 2011-2012)